LaMarcus Aldridge: 2020–21 season

 In 2020–21, Aldridge missed eight of San Antonio's final 11 games before the NBA All-Star break due to hip and quadriceps injuries.
 They were 6–2 in the games that he missed.
 He was a reserve in the three games that he did play, the first time he came off the bench since he was a rookie with Portland.
 After the break, Aldridge and the Spurs mutually agreed that he would not return to the team, and he was granted permission to seek out opportunities with other teams.
 He was averaging 13.7 points and 4.5 rebounds in 25.9 minutes per game for the season.
 On March 25, 2021, Aldridge reached a contract buyout agreement with San Antonio.

 Brooklyn Nets (2021–2022)

 On March 28, 2021, Aldridge signed with the Brooklyn Nets.
 On April 1, he debuted for the Nets, posting 11 points, nine rebounds and a season-high six assists in a 111–89 win against Charlotte Hornets.
 On April 15, Aldridge announced his retirement, citing health concerns arising from an irregular heartbeat.

 On September 3, 2021, Aldridge re-signed with the Nets after he received medical clearance to return to playing professional basketball.
 On October 22, Aldridge scored a season-high 23 points in a win against Philadelphia 76ers.
 On October 29, Aldridge scored 21 points in a 105–98 win over the Indiana Pacers, reaching 20,000 career points.

+On March 31, 2023, Aldridge announced his retirement for a second time.